caltechlibrary/cait/EXPORT-IMPORT.md

 ```

 This will take a while but it will create a local dump of the content in a directory called *data*.
 Each file is a JSON blob.
-Since you don't want to accidentally disturb your production system it is a good idea that you unset the environent variables
+Since you don't want to accidentally disturb your production system it is a good idea that you unset the environment variables
 when the export is complete.

 ## Importing into a development deployment